rmjordas/alys/.github/CONTRIBUTING.md

 Rebasing `master` to `other-branch` with conflicts would have a similar process for resolution, but the resulting history graph will be different.

+## Maintenance

+### Updating Packages

+**Do not update everything to the latest version.**

+This project was initialized with Create React App and was ejected immediately due necessary changes to the webpack configuration.
+To update packages, you must have latest version of Create React App installed locally.
+Create a dummy React project, compare the packge versions for the two projects and install either one at a time (running the app after each install to check for issues) or if you're feeling adventurous, update all the packages, and try to fix any issues after the install.